mixxxdj/manual/source/chapters/library.rst

 tracks from anywhere on your computer that are not necessarily already in your Mixxx library.

-.. versionadded:: 2.0
-   Add music directories directly from the Browse sidebar item.

 Click the :guilabel:`Browse` sidebar item to navigate the computer and find your music.
 Depending on your :term:`operating system`, your music will usually be found in the “My Music” or “Music” folder.
 Drag the files you want to import to